dgkamper/FIREAnalysisAllianceCensor/index.md

 ### Paper Results

-All results are analyzed and visualized in `Code/R/FireAnalysis_Final.Rmd`.
+All results are analyzed and visualized in `Code/R/FireAnalysis_Final2025.Rmd` and `Code/R/FireAnalysis_Final2026.Rmd`.
 All findings are included in the document.
-The knitted document can be viewed at [`Code/R/FireAnalysis_Final.html`](https://dgkamper.github.io/FIREAnalysisAllianceCensor/Code/R/FireAnalysis_Final.html).
+The knitted documents can be viewed at [`Code/R/FireAnalysis_Final2025.html`](https://dgkamper.github.io/FIREAnalysisAllianceCensor/Code/R/FireAnalysis_Final2025.html) and [`Code/R/FireAnalysis_Final2026.html`](https://dgkamper.github.io/FIREAnalysisAllianceCensor/Code/R/FireAnalysis_Final2026.html) .

 ## Key Findings